neuza-git/lifx-dash/README.md

-Sniffer part from tcpdump page https://www.tcpdump.org/pcap.html And also everything else except the main and some modifications from https://github.com/ArquintL/lifx-c-lib
+Sniffer part from tcpdump page https://www.tcpdump.org/pcap.html And everything else except the main and some modifications from https://github.com/ArquintL/lifx-c-lib